kubedb/docs/docs/guides/hanadb/concepts/catalog.md

 # HanaDBVersion

-## What is HanaDBVersion
+## What is HanaDBVersion?

-`HanaDBVersion` is the catalog CRD that maps a HanaDB version string to the container images and metadata used by KubeDB.
+`HanaDBVersion` is the catalog custom resource that maps a HanaDB version string to the container images and metadata used by KubeDB.

 KubeDB resolves `HanaDB.spec.version` through this catalog.